stashed/stash/docs/user-guide/backup.md

 ```

 ## Backup
-This resource type is backed by an controller which take backup of kubernetes volumes from any running pod in Kubernetes.
+This resource type is backed by a controller which take backup of kubernetes volumes from any running pod in Kubernetes.
 It can also take backup of host paths from Nodes in Kubernetes.

 ### Resource
 A AppsCode Backup resource Looks like at the kubernetes level: